Sensory Play for Babies

 It also helps to develop social skills as children will communicate with each other and learn how to share and how to recognize another person’s feelings.

-Come and try out our FREE sensory play for babies under 1 years old, every Thursday morning from 10.15am until 1pm (Term time only) We're open from 9.30am, so come and have some breakfast or a coffee downstairs before the session starts.
+Come and try out our FREE sensory play for babies under 1 years old, every Wednesday & Thursday mornings from 10.15am until 1pm (Term time only) We're open from 9.30am, so come and have some breakfast or a coffee downstairs before the session starts.